Vlassarou in Vrysaki, from Oblivion into the Light: The Revival of Two Forgotten Treasures

 In the early 1930s, in the district that stood above the ancient Agora of Athens known as Vrysaki, some 366 buildings were purchased and demolished for the excavations of the central marketplace of Athens, and the civic center of the world’s first democracy.
 One of the buildings demolished was the Church of Panagia Vlassarou, the entrance of which was graced by a fresco of the Virgin Mary and the Christ Child.
 This fresco, carefully removed, languished for years in the storage facilities of the Athenian Agora.
 This lecture tells the story of the remarkable “rediscovery” of the fresco in the basement of the Stoa of Attalos, its conservation, and the discovery of a heavily rusted metal panel placed behind the fresco, itself decorated with an astonishing and unique painting of the birth of the Virgin.
-Both paintings are now on display in the Exhibition on Vrysaki in the Makrygiannis Wing of the American School.
+Both paintings are now on display in the exhibition on Vrysaki in the Makriyannis Wing of the American School*.

 About the speakers